raleik-pl/openwrt-hostname-resolver/README.md

 - put the following lines in `/etc/rc.local`, updating paths and wlan interfaces if needed:
   `hostapd_cli -a /bin/hostname-resolver.hostapd -i wlan0 -B`
   `hostapd_cli -a /bin/hostname-resolver.hostapd -i wlan1 -B`

+the script assumes that your ap can connect to your router passwordlessly (va ssh key)